Cornell-MAE-UG/fa25-portfolio-fgc26-dotcom/_projects/Hw problem 5.md

 ---
 ---
-Layout: Project ---
+layout: Project ---
-Title: "HW #4 Problem 5" ---
+title: "HW #4 Problem 5" ---
-Description: "Design with an Actuator" ---
+description: "Design with an Actuator" ---

 ---